rstacruz/renvy/README.md

 # REnvy
 #### Rspec-like matching for Test::Unit.

 REnvy lets you use a syntax similar to RSpec on your Test::Unit tests.
+It monkey-patches Object to translate RSpec-like sugar into plain Test::Unit `assert` matchers.

 ```
 $ gem install renvy